 The Public Auditorium Authority of Pittsburgh and Allegheny County (Authority) was incorporated on February 3, 1954 pursuant to the Public Auditorium Law Act of July 29, 1953 as a joint authority organized by the City and Allegheny Country to provide educational, cultural, physical, civic, and social events for the benefit of the general public.
 Effective November 1999, the Public Auditorium Authority legally changed its name to the Sports and Exhibition Authority of Pittsburgh and Allegheny County (SEA).
 SEA is currently responsible for the management of the David L. Lawrence Convention Center (Convention Center) and leases the Mellon Arena (formerly the Civic Arena), the Benedum Center and the John Heinz History Center to other entities located in the City.
-SEA was also responsible for the construction of the new Pittsburgh Steelers Sports, Inc. (Pittsburgh Steelers) football stadium (Heinz Field), the Pittsburgh Associates' (Pittsburgh Pirates) baseball park (PNC Park), the Convention Center expansion project, New Arena Project, and various associated infrastructure improvements referred to collectively as the Regional Destination Financing Plan.
+SEA was also responsible for the construction of the new Pittsburgh Associates' (Pittsburgh Pirates) baseball park (PNC Park), the Convention Center expansion project, New Arena Project, and various associated infrastructure improvements referred to collectively as the Regional Destination Financing Plan.
 For the year ended December 31, 2010, SEA's operating loss was \$48,987,927, and the change in net assets was a decline of \$8,287,023.
 SEA had total net assets of \$480,764,015.